Iraq's children suffer as war looms: The

 Annan concerned over shortfall of oil revenues to fund

 relief effort (UN Press Release, Nov.21, 2001).
-UK

 Denies Report That It Wants to Stop Iraq Bombing